ntentan/yentu/docs/Getting-Started-With-Yentu.md

 Starting from Scratch
 ---------------------
 To start using yentu for your migrations you need to initialize the `yentu` directory, and the history database table for your project.
-The following command, preferably ran in the root directory of your project, will initialize the project for yentu:
+Assuming you installed yentu into your project with composer, when the following command is run, it will initialize the yentu installation:

     $ php vendor/bin/yentu init -i

 While this command is running, you will be expected to provide the details of your database connection.
 Prompts will be provided for the following:

--
+- The type of database, with postgresql, mysql and sqlite as options.
+- The hostname of the database
+- The port on which the database server is running.
+This optional prompt can be skipped with an empty value, so the default port of your particular server can be used.
+- The name of the database on the server.
+- The username and password for connecting to the database server.

 More on setting up
 ------------------